-Between the moraine and the Nederrijn between the villages Heveadorp and Renkum castle Doorwerth is located in the flood plains.
+Between the moraine and the Nederrijn and between the villages Heveadorp and Renkum, castle Doorwerth is located within the flood plains.
 From the castle, the wooded moraine is a beautiful spectacle.
-Originally built on an island.
-With this view and position a strategic place from which any ship that sailed the banks of the Rhine could be seen.
+It was originally built on an island, with this view and position a strategic place from which any ship that sailed the banks of the Rhine could be seen.
 This allowed the owner Berend van Dorenweerd to levy a toll.

-Several roads were built in the period that the castle stood here.
+Several roads were built in the time the castle was in use.

-Most striking is the Italian road built by the Baron van Brakell.
-Created in 1847 to connect the castle with station wolfheze.
-He bears his name for the Italian characteristics, height differences and hairpin bends.
-This road largely in the forest is almost a walk through a fairy tale or a story of Tolkien, big old trees and a path made of old red stones.
+Most striking is the Italian road, built by the Baron van Brakell in 1847 to connect the castle with train station Wolfheze.
+It bears this name for its Italian characteristics, height differences and hairpin bends.
+This road, largely through the forest is almost like a walk through a fairy tale or a tale of Tolkien, big old trees and a path made of old red stones.

-The Dorp Doorweth is now located on the moraine.
-Once upon a time there was a small hamlet on the fountain slot close to the castle.
+The village of Doorwerth is now located on the moraine.
+Once upon a time, there was a small hamlet on the fountain slot close to the castle.
 But in the 19th and 20th century artists and later the bourgeoisie and tourism moved to this area and built houses on the moraine.

-It is not for nothing that the castle and its surroundings are used as a wedding location.
-Wherein the ceremony can take place in the knight’s hall of the castle.
+It is not for nothing that the castle and its surroundings are used as a wedding location, where the ceremony can take place in the knight’s hall of the castle.